ICT4H/simplefeed/README.md

 As the consumer goes through the entries, it keeps updating its record of the most recent entry processed.
 Note that because the series of entries is time-ordered, the client need only keep track of the identifier of the most recent entry it has processed.

-Notice that the service does not have to keep track of who the consumers are or which entry they are each up to.
+Notice that the feed provider does not have to keep track of who the consumers are or which entry they are each up to.
 The guarantee that new events are always added to the front of the list allows consumers to do that for themselves.

 ![Documents are chained using next-archive and prev-archive links](Atom.png "Chaining documents")